parsevalbtc/libbitcoin-system-wiki/Integer-Powers-Unraveled.md

 * Stack calls may be fully removed by inlining.
 * The `is_negative` and `absolute` calls compile away for `unsigned` operators.
 * The `is_odd`, `is_negative`, and `absolute` calls compile away for `unsigned` and `constexpr` parameters.
-* The dependent conditions compile away when the above render a condition tautological.
+* All conditions compile away when the above render them tautological.
 * All that remains is *necessary*.